YvetteNikolov/yassified-imdb/README.md

 - ['IMDb analysed: how do men and women's favourite films differ?'](https://oneroomwithaview.com/2016/08/10/imdb-analysed-men-womens-favourite-films-differ/)
 - [‘Review bombing’ of shows and movies like ‘She-Hulk’ and ‘Turning Red’ is ruining the credibility of online ratings](https://www.thehindu.com/entertainment/review-bombing-of-shows-and-movies-like-she-hulk-and-turning-red-is-ruining-the-credibility-of-online-ratings/article65825293.ece)

-Using this extension will create more awareness about the skewing of IMDb ratings.
+Using this extension will help to create more awareness.

 ## Development